-Did you know that 94% of the companies use intent data to meet their business goals?
+Did you know that 94% of companies use intent data to meet their business goals?
 Moreover, buyer intent data can increase conversion rates by over 200%.
 This statistic only proves how well-sought-after buyer intent marketing is in the business world.

 Now the question is, what makes this type of marketing so special?
 Let’s dive deeper into the fundamentals of buyer intent marketing and how to use it for optimizing strategies.